abunchofnerds-25/ccollections/README.md

 chttpclient_destroy(cli);
 ```

 The engine (a small pool of reactor threads plus a companion DNS/connect worker pool, both sized to the CPU count) starts on the first call to `chttpclient_do_async`/`_streaming` anywhere in the process and stops automatically once no request is in flight and no connection remains pooled; it is entirely independent of `chttpclient_do`'s synchronous connection handling.
-It shares its underlying reactor with `chttpserver`'s own engine (both acquire/release references to the same lazily-started, process-wide facio reactor), so a process may freely run `chttpserver` and `chttpclient_do_async`/`_streaming` at the same time -- e.g. a service that both serves HTTP and calls out to other HTTP services asynchronously.
-One consequence of that sharing: `chttpsvr_engine_stop()` (see the `chttpserver` section below) tears down the shared reactor for both modules at once, aborting any in-flight `chttpclient` async work along with every `chttpsvr` listener. `req` is fully copied/serialised before `chttpclient_do_async`/`_streaming` returns, so -- unlike `chttpclient_do` -- it never needs to outlive the call. `connect_timeout_ms`/`request_timeout_ms` (set via `chttpclient_set_connect_timeout`/`chttpclient_set_request_timeout`) and keep-alive connection reuse both apply identically to Tier 2 as they do to `chttpclient_do`.
+It shares its underlying reactor with `chttpserver`'s own engine (both acquire/release references to the same lazily-started, process-wide facio reactor), so a process may freely run `chttpserver` and `chttpclient_do_async`/`_streaming` at the same time; e.g. a service that both serves HTTP and calls out to other HTTP services asynchronously.
+One consequence of that sharing: `chttpsvr_engine_stop()` (see the `chttpserver` section below) tears down the shared reactor for both modules at once, aborting any in-flight `chttpclient` async work along with every `chttpsvr` listener. `req` is fully copied/serialised before `chttpclient_do_async`/`_streaming` returns, so (unlike `chttpclient_do`) it never needs to outlive the call. `connect_timeout_ms`/`request_timeout_ms` (set via `chttpclient_set_connect_timeout`/`chttpclient_set_request_timeout`) and keep-alive connection reuse both apply identically to Tier 2 as they do to `chttpclient_do`.

 `chttpclient_do_async_streaming` delivers the response body via a `chttpcli_write_fn` callback, exactly like `chttpclient_do_streaming`: